LiamSlyne/Slyne_CSCI2270_FinalProject/README.md

 System Requirements:

-	Currently the program has only been tested on the VM given to us at the start of the semester.
+	Currently the program has only been tested on the VM given to us at the start of the semester in the Code Blocks IDE.

 Known Issues and Bugs:

-	The current state of my program is not building the Graph in the main function of JungleJam.cpp and I am not sure why.
 	In the main menu of the game 5/8 options are working.
-It is quite hard to test the other three functions that let you move about the graph and collect gold from the jungle and lanes in order to buy more items ultimately allowing you a greater chance to win the game.
-Becuase of the issue with the graph I have not been able to make the functions for the "meat" of the game.
+Options 1, 2, 3, 4, and 8 work while 5, 6, and 7 do not.